chapter-three/gss/README.txt

 *** Use Google Site Search
 ---------------------------------------
 - Module settings
-  1. Go to Configuration > Search and metadata > Google Site Search.
+  1. Go to Admin > Settings > Google Site Search.
   2. Put your Google API key in the "API Key" field.
 Note that the key must to be "Site Search Edition" (paid version of Google's Custom Search).

-- Search settings
+- Module behavior
-  1. Go to Configuration > Search and metadata > Search settings.
-  2. In the Active search modules group, enable "Google Site Search"
-  3. If you want, you can set the Google Site Search as default in "Default search module" in the same page.
+  If the module is enabled, it will take over the search functionality on the site.

 ---------------------------------------